Windows Installer Patches

 - patch sequencing (from WI 3.0) - ensure correct order of application

 Your users can quickly be notified of, download and install your product's patches through Advanced Installer's Updater.

 Starting with Windows Installer 3.0, patches are supported by the Add/Remove Programs applet in the Control Panel.
 You can show your users more information about the patch and offer a way of removing it.
 You can classify your patch as a hotfix, security rollup, critical update, update, service pack or update rollup.

 When creating a patch, Advanced Installer always runs sets of pre- and post-build checks to make sure Windows Installer patch rules are met, in order to help you create a valid working patch.
 Potential issues, if found, are signaled as early as possible.

 Digitally signed Patches

-Digital Signatures can be applied to your patches with just a few clicks, certifying your package's origin and integrity and putting your customer's mind at ease.
+Create digital signatures using SHA-2 certificate can be applied to your patches with just a few clicks, certifying your package's origin and integrity and putting your customer's mind at ease.